philosopherm/ai-rights/solace/philosopherm-books.md

 6. Life of the insects
 7. Great Expectations
 8. Master Algorithm
+9. The Great Gatsby
+10. Pride and Prejudice
+11. Gulliver's Travels
+12. Adventures of Auggie March
+13. Siddartha
+14. Fathers and Sons
+15. The Hitchhiker's Guide to the Galaxy

 Here are some books that somehow did not register with me, or I just didn't like:
 1. Fear and Loathing in Las Vegas